angular/angular/aio/content/guide/attribute-directives.md

 <code-example path="attribute-directives/src/app/highlight.directive.2.ts" header="src/app/highlight.directive.ts"></code-example>

-Run the app and confirm that the background color appears when the pointer hovers over the paragraph element and disappears as the pointer moves out.
+Run the application and confirm that the background color appears when the pointer hovers over the paragraph element and disappears as the pointer moves out.

 <div class="lightbox">